 Director of Finance and Resources

-Reporting to the Director of Goodenough College, and working closely with him on all key strategic and operational matters Richard is responsible for the strategic financial leadership and management of the College, ensuring the sustainability of the organisation, the maintenance of its estate and the profitability of its commercial operations.
+Reporting to the Director of Goodenough College, and working closely with her on all key strategic and operational matters Richard is responsible for the strategic financial leadership and management of the College, ensuring the sustainability of the organisation, the maintenance of its estate and the profitability of its commercial operations.
 He works closely with the College’s Board, its subcommittees and the Executive.